Dear Gabi,

 It is a popular misconception that because a man dresses like a woman, he wishes he was born as a woman or wants to have sex reassignment surgery (SRS).
 This is often the second question asked when crossdresser comes out to someone – just after being asked, “are you gay?”
 Myth: If a man dresses like a woman it is because he wishes he was one and plans to have SRS.
 Fact: Most crossdressers do not want to be a woman or have SRS, but rather crossdress in order to explore and express their feminine side.

 This is probably the granddaddy of all crossdresser myths: crossdressers are gay.
 More often than not, it’s the first question asked of a crossdresser after coming out to (or being outed by) a non-crossdresser – “Are you gay?”
 It does get tiresome after a while.
 Myth: Crossdressers are gay because they dress in women’s clothes.
-Fact: Most crossdressers are straight, but some of them are gay.
+Fact: Most crossdressers are straight, and some are gay.
 Ever wonder where this myth came from in the first place?
 I’ll explore that later in this article.

 This an old argument among male to female crossdressers.
 Why can women dress in clothes that are considered feminine or masculine, whereas men can only dress in clothes deemed masculine?
 There are no laws about this kind of thing, but the socially acceptable factor has a lot of weight on how we can live our lives in the public arena.